-Charlie Liebscher, Geo-Data Manager at the Office for Geoinformation and Land Use Planning of the City of Leipzig, and Conrad Jentzsch address this topic in the podcast episode "Urban Data in Networked Cities and Regions" and discuss how transport planning can be designed more effectively while protecting the environment and advancing digitalisation.
+Charlie Liebscher, Geo-Data Manager at the Office for Geoinformation and Land Use Planning of the City of Leipzig, and Conrad Jentzsch address this topic in the podcast episode "Urban Data in Networked Cities and Regions", discussing how transport planning can be designed more effectively while protecting the environment and advancing digitalisation.

-You can find out more about the project results and experiences from the city of Leipzig and the Leipziger Verkehrsbetriebe in the podcast here.
+You can find out more about the project results and experiences from the city of Leipzig and the Leipziger Verkehrsbetriebe in the podcast.